-- Self Contained Breathing Apparatus, or SCBAs.
-SCBAs are used by first responders, petrochemical plant workers, and anyone entering an environment deemed immediately dangerous to life and health.
-SCBAs are also used by first responders to protect against exposure to chemical, biological, radiological, and nuclear, or CBRN, agents. - Filtering respirators.
-Filtering respirators cover a broad class of respirators for many hazardous applications, including: - full face gas masks for the military and first responders exposed to known and unknown concentrations of dangerous gases, chemicals, vapors, and particulates; - half-mask respirators for industrial workers, painters, and construction workers exposed to known concentrations of gases, vapors, and particulates;

-- powered-air purifying respirators for industrial, hazmat, and remediation workers who have longer term exposures to hazards in their work environment; and - dust and pollen masks for maintenance workers, contractors, and at-home consumers exposed to nuisance dusts, allergens, and other particulates. - Gas masks.
+- Air-purifying respirators.
+Air-purifying respirators range from the simple, filtering types to powered full-facepiece versions for many hazardous applications, including: - full face gas masks for military personnel and first responders exposed to known and unknown concentrations of hazardous gases, chemicals, vapors, and particulates; - half-mask respirators for industrial workers, painters, and construction workers exposed to known concentrations of gases, vapors, and particulates; - powered-air purifying respirators for industrial, hazmat, and remediation workers who have longer term exposures to hazards in their work environment; and - dust and pollen masks for maintenance workers, contractors, and at-home consumers exposed to nuisance dusts, allergens, and other particulates. - Gas masks.
 We have supplied gas masks to the U.S. military for several decades.
 The latest versions of these masks are currently in use by the U.S. military in Iraq, Afghanistan, and other parts of the world.
 Our commercial version of this gas mask, the Millennium, was developed based on the MCU-2/P, the gas mask currently used by the U.S. Air Force, and U.S. Navy. - Escape hoods.
 Our Response Escape Hood is used by law enforcement personnel, government workers, chemical and pharmaceutical workers, and anyone needing to escape from unknown concentrations of a chemical, biological or radiological release of toxic gases and vapors.
 The hood gives users head and upper neck coverage and respiratory protection to help them escape from threatening situations quickly and easily.

-Hand-held and permanent instruments.
-Our hand-held and permanent instruments include gas detection instruments and thermal imaging cameras.
-Our gas detection instruments are used to detect the presence or absence of various gases in the air.
+Portable and permanent gas detection instruments.
+Our hand-held and permanent instruments are used to detect the presence or absence of various gases in the air.
 These instruments can be either hand-held or permanently installed.
 Typical applications of these instruments include the detection of the lack of oxygen in confined spaces or the presence of combustible or toxic gases.
-Our hand-held thermal imaging cameras are used by firefighters to see downed victims through dense smoke, or to detect the source of the fire.